 A young black woman (already a most unusual sight in Victorian England) named Denika also performed various tricks which were clearly the work of magic.
 She conjured up images of the most fantastic creatures and beasts that both terrified and amazed the crowd.

 Carlene knew the Siren’s song was magic, and that it could entrance anyone (according to the legends) but she still couldn’t help but feel a little bit jealous.
-In all her years as a singer, she had never won over a crowd to that extent she thought.
+In all her years as a singer, she had never won over a crowd to that extent.

 When the Circus was finished, Carlene waited behind.
 She wanted to speak with the performers herself.
 The three children waited with her.
-They wanted to find out what these creatures were just as much.
 Ashlei meanwhile had calmed down a little after hearing the Sirens song and was a bit more laid back than before.

 Carlene assured them that they would be safe.
 In spite of the fact that they weren’t human, Carlene did not think that the Circus folk whoever they were, were actually evil.